Rijksakademie van beeldende kunsten

-The Rijksakademie van beeldende kunsten (State Academy of Fine Arts) was founded in 1870 in Amsterdam.
+The Rijksakademie van beeldende kunsten ('State Academy of Fine Arts') (Note: In French, the school was called "l'Académie Royale des Beaux Arts d'Amsterdam".) was founded in 1870 in Amsterdam.
 It is a classical academy, a place where philosophers, academics and artists meet to test and exchange ideas and knowledge.
 The school supports visual artists with a two-year curriculum.

 The Rijksakademie van beeldende kunsten was the home of Amsterdam Impressionism, part of the international impressionist movement, and is known as the School of Allebé by art historians; August Allebé became the school's director in 1880.
-In French, the school was called "l'Académie Royale des Beaux Arts d'Amsterdam".
-Among its pioneers here were George Breitner, Jan Toorop, Piet Mondrian, Jacques Witjens and Willem Arnoldus Witsen.
-Other artists connected with the academy were Hendrik Petrus Berlage, Willem Wiegmans, Constant Nieuwenhuijs, Karel Appel, Corneille, Ger Lataster, Willem Hofhuizen, and Jaap Min.
+Among its pioneers here were George Breitner, Jan Toorop, Piet Mondrian, Jacques Witjens, and Willem Witsen.
+Other artists connected with the academy were H. P. Berlage, Willem Wiegmans, Constant Nieuwenhuys, Karel Appel, Corneille, Ger Lataster, Willem Hofhuizen, and Jaap Min.

 The school provides an education academically comparable with a university.
 There are open days each year, which provide an opportunity to see the work of young artists.

 1718 to 1869

 From 1718 to 1819 Amsterdam had an art school, the Stadstekenacademie.
 In 1820, the Koninklijke Academie van Beeldende Kunsten continued the artistic tradition.
+(Note: Its rival was the Royal Academy of Art, The Hague.
+This academy, founded in 1682 as a night school for painting and drawing, had club evenings on Saturdays.
+From 1820 to about 1830, Amsterdam and The Hague struggled for supremacy in the art world of the Netherlands.
+The merger with the engineering school gave The Hague an advantage.)
 The prevailing style was panel painting in oil, landscape painting influenced by neoclassicism.
 In 1869, the Amsterdam school received its present name.